How to look for records of... British Army soldiers of the Second World War

 The Scots Guards retain their own records in their own archive.
 To apply for a Scots Guard service record from before or after 1945, call, email or write to their Regimental Archives.

-Contact the Ministry of Defence Medal Office for records of Second World War and post-Second World War campaign medals.
+Contact the Ministry of Defence Medal Office for records of post-Second World War campaign medals.
 There are also details of how to apply for a medal if you meet the criteria.

 Recommendations for military honours and awards, 1935–1990